 - Grateful for having a boyfriend who is so loving and kind hearted and a group of friends I’ve known for so long.

-Here are some proven facts of how gratitude can benefit you:
+Here are some ways how gratitude can benefit you:

 - Improves psychological health — reduces toxic emotions

 - Improves physical health such as aches and pains